 Next comes the top of the line models (S$24XX) for Recreational cyclists – with looks to kill.
 They are light, fast, bike eye candy and ideal if you want to pamper yourself with a nice recreational bike.

 Who are the Avid foldie cyclists?
 The frequent cyclist, has stamina and fit legs and willing to pay for what they want.
 Thoroughly researches folding brands, bikes, parts, and will Zhng (modify) their bike and rides fast and well.

 Choose brands that start at 18 speeds, do not settle for less.

 Don’t forget about warranty and local support.
-Unless otherwise stated, the folding brands we carry have a 2 year warranty on frame and folding joints (Tern and Dahon offer 5 years while Bike Friday offer lifetime), so ask.
-MBS offers free first year local service support for bikes purchased from us.
-After the first year, service charges on replacement, installation and adjustments apply.
+Unless otherwise stated, the folding brands we carry have a 2 year warranty on frame and folding joints (Tern, Bickerton and Dahon offer 5 years while Bike Friday offer lifetime), so ask.